 Welcome,

-My research combines microeconomic modeling with empirical methods to study topics across development economics, information economics, and sustainability and environmental economics.
-I am particularly interested in how information frictions and departures from rational expectations shape economic decisions and development outcomes.
-My recent work encompasses areas such as technology adoption, climate adaptation, agricultural productivity, information regulation, regional integration, and policy evaluation.
+My research combines microeconomic modeling with empirical methods to study questions in development economics, information economics, and sustainability and environmental economics.
+I am particularly interested in the determinants and consequences of technology adoption, including the role of information frictions in shaping adoption decisions and economic outcomes, and how technologies that mitigate these frictions transform individual behavior, markets, and public policy.
+My recent work encompasses applications to climate adaptation, digital transformation, information regulation, rural development, regional integration, and policy evaluation.
+I am a Principal Investigator in a DFG-funded research project on child labor.

 I have taught at universities in Germany, France, Ireland, China, Korea, and South Africa.
-I also regularly share my expertise by providing policy advice to international organizations and NGOs, including the World Bank, EBRD, Asian Development Bank, UNU-CRIS, and African Center for Economic Transformation.
+I also regularly provide policy advice to international organizations and NGOs, including the World Bank, EBRD, Asian Development Bank, African Center for Economic Transformation, GIZ, and several United Nations agencies.

 Here you can find my CV and details on my research, teaching, and policy work.